-Our award winning Belfast Mural Tour has been now been made extra special with the addition of a visit to the truly unique Crumlin Road Gaol.
+Our award-winning black taxi Belfast Mural Tour has been now been made extra special with the addition of a visit to the truly unique Crumlin Road Gaol.

-From the comfort of a black taxi cab or executive vehicle passengers can enjoy a 1.5 hour journey back in time, with local guides who have knowledge, stories and experiences to share about ‘The Troubles’ and the famous wall murals nested deep in West Belfast’s Shankill and Falls Neighbourhoods.
+From the comfort of a black taxi cab or executive vehicle, passengers can enjoy a 1.5-hour journey back in time, with local guides who have knowledge, stories, and experiences to share about ‘The Troubles’ and the famous wall murals nestled deep in West Belfast’s Shankill and Falls Neighbourhoods.

 During this tour passengers will stop at the following murals and attractions:

 Your Belfast Murals Tour begins in the Shankill Road area of Belfast which is (Protestant/British), where your Black Taxi Cab driver will explain a detailed history of the area.
 We begin in 1690, when King William the 3rd arrived in Ireland to defeat King James the 2nd at the famous Battle Of The Boyne.
 There will then be an explanation about the recent troubles, which started in 1969 and ended when the peace agreement was signed in 1998.

 You will go for a short walk around the area, where your black taxi cab driver will explain the loyalist murals Belfast has in the area and what they represent.
 You will have the opportunity to take your own photographs of the Belfast murals.